wir3z/hubitat/owntracks-hubitat/README.md

 - Change MemberLocation background color based on presence
 	- Background for the map in the MemberLocation will be green for present, red for not present if enabled.
 Otherwise the default background color is used.
 - Create a HTML PastLocations tile
 	- Creates a 'PastLocations' HTML attribute that can be added to the dashboards.
-Displays the the member's locations in the past 12-hours.
+Displays the the member's locations based on the selected start/end dates in the tile.
+By default, it selects 0.5 days (12-hours) and can be configured with the setting below.
 Requires Recorder to be configured.
+- PastLocations tile search window start date is this many days from current date (0.1..31)
+	- Enter the number of days the 'PastLocations' tile will start searching from the current date.
 - Create a notification if member enters a region
 	- Sends Hubitat app notifications when the member arrives
 	NOTE:  Requires a notification device to be selected in the 'Additional Hub App Settings' -> 'Select notification devices to get region enter/leave notifications."